kingshukmajumder/polymage_with_YOLO/sandbox/apps/python/multigrid/README.md

 > $ export OMP\_NUM\_THREADS=24

-Make sure that you are in the master branch before running the below commands.

 In order to run any benchmark, navigate to its directory and run 'make'.

-'make' runs polymg-opt+, polymg-opt, handopt and handopt-pluto configurations.
+'make' runs polymg-dtile-opt+ (Multigrid smoothing optimized with diamond tiling), libpluto (included as a submodule) is needed.

 Example: